Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 While in Gibraltar a maritime inquiry was held on Aug.
 31 with the captain, the 1st mate, the 1st engineer and the boatswain attending.
 None of them mentioned torpedoes, only the shelling, and they all say she was sunk by the destroyer.

 The 1st mate, who was on the bridge at the time of attack, stated that he had heard the motor of the U-boat on the surface on the starboard side prior to the attack at 06:30.
 When the shelling started he gave orders for the engines to be stopped, before running to the port lifeboat carrying the ship's log book, then returned to the radio room only to find it smashed.
 He subsequently waited for the gun fire to stop so that the port lifeboat could be launched, and with the assistance of the boatswain he was able to put it on the water.
-The boat was pushed off, whereupon the U-boat came around from the starboard side and proceeded to fire upon the lifeboat (?) with a machine gun.
+The boat was pushed off, whereupon the U-boat came around from the starboard side and proceeded to fire on the lifeboat (?) with a machine gun.

 The 1st engineer stated that he was lying on the sofa in his cabin when a shell came through the iron plate of the deck house, then went through the bulkhead and into the 2nd engineer's cabin where it exploded.
 Fortunately, the 2nd engineer was on watch at the time.
 Taking cover the best he could, the 1st engineer managed to join the others in the port boat which was being launched when he came out on deck.
-He adds that this boat also picked up 6 or 7 crew members from the water (a total of 18 men in this boat).
+This boat also picked up 6 or 7 crew members from the water (a total of 18 men in this boat).
 Like the 1st mate, he too claims that the U-boat came around to the port side and started firing at the lifeboat, so that they had to lay flat in the boat while the bullets passed right over them (the boatswain concurs - it's more likely that the U-boat was firing at the ship, not the lifeboat).
 He adds that they subsequently joined the other lifeboat which was leaking badly, having been holed by bullets.

 Crew List - No casualties: